|

 Plastics are tightly woven into the fabric of modern agriculture.
 Black polyethylene “mulch film” gets tucked snugly around crop rows, clear plastic sheeting covers hoop houses, and most farmers use plastic seed trays, irrigation tubes, and fertilizer bags.

 These synthetic polymer products have often been used to help boost yields up to 60 percent and make water and pesticide use more efficient.
-In China, for example, research shows that plastic field covers keep the soil warm and wet in a way that boosts productivity considerably; an additional 15,000 square miles of arable land—an area about the size of Switzerland—would be required to produce the same amount of food.
+In China, for example, research shows that plastic field covers keep the soil warm and wet in a way that boosts productivity considerably; an additional 15,000 square miles of arable land—an area about the size of Switzerland—would be required to produce the same

 But plasticulture, or the use of plastic products in agriculture, also comes with a wide range of known problems.
 Plastic contaminates fields at a much greater scale than it does our oceans, posing an acute threat to soil health and food security.
 Research shows that as the chemicals from degrading debris leach into the soil, their persistence decreases crop productivity while snaking up the food chain, appearing in earthworm guts and even human placentas.